 Step 2: Encode the payload

-The next step is to encode the payload so that it can be included in the command that we will use to create the new service.
-There are many different encoding techniques that you can use, but for the purposes of this article, we will use base64 encoding.
+The next step is to encode the payload and include it in the command we will use to create the new service.
+You can use many different encoding techniques, but for this article, we will use base64 encoding.

 To encode the payload, you can use the following command: